unreso1veed/SeleniumPy/readme.md

 .venv\Scripts\activate (Windows)

-pip install pytest selenium (or requierments.txt)
+pip install pytest selenium webdriver-manager (or requierments.txt)

 3) These repo includes local version of chrome.webdriver, so you dont need to install it manually
 4) After installing use **pytest tests** in terminal